 Use diabetes-friendly recipes

-The American Heart Association's online collection of tasty, diabetes-friendly recipes can satisfy your cravings, whether sweet, savory, or somewhere in between.
+Our online collection of tasty, diabetes-friendly recipes can satisfy your cravings, whether sweet, savory or somewhere in between.

 Regular physical activity

-Being physically active for at least 30 minutes a day and losing 7% of your body weight (about 5 pounds for a 200-pound person) can lower your risk of developing diabetes by about half.
+Being physically active for at least 30 minutes a day on most days of the week and losing 5% to 10% of your body weight (about 10 to 20 pounds for a 200-pound person) can significantly lower your risk of developing diabetes.
 And your risk continues to decrease as you lose even more weight.
 If you’ve already been diagnosed with diabetes, physical activity and weight management can help control the disease and minimize negative health consequences.

 For good health, healthy adults need at least 150 minutes per week of moderate-intensity aerobic physical activity or 75 minutes per week of vigorous-intensity aerobic activity, or an equivalent combination of both.
 For example, you can meet the recommendation by walking briskly 30 minutes twice during the week and then jogging 20 minutes on two other days.
 Moderate-intensity aerobic activity is generally equivalent to a brisk walk that raises your heart rate.